Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 East Park looks active, but not irrational.

-That means buyers should be prepared, but they should still negotiate based on comps, condition, days on market, HOA/CDD costs, and the exact property type.
+That means you should be prepared, but they should still negotiate based on comps, condition, days on market, HOA/CDD costs, and the exact property type.

-East Park is moving quickly, but the current data does not say buyers must blindly overpay.
+East Park is moving quickly, but the current data doesn't say buyers must blindly overpay.
 Strong homes may move fast, but pricing still matters.

 What Types of Homes Are in East Park?